Chart Color Schemes

 The level of residential development activity in Wyoming is very low in comparison to the average area assessed nationally by AreaSearch

-Wyoming has received approximately 7 dwelling approvals per year over the past five financial years, totalling 39 homes.
+Wyoming has received approximately 7 dwelling approvals annually over the past five financial years, totaling 39 homes.
 As of FY-26, 2 approvals have been recorded.
-The population decline in recent years has maintained adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.
-New homes are being built at an average expected construction cost value of $268,000, which is below the regional average, suggesting more affordable housing options for buyers.
+The population decline in recent years has maintained an adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.
+New homes are being built at an average expected construction cost value of $216,000, which is below the regional average, suggesting more affordable housing options for buyers.

-This financial year has seen $2.2 million in commercial approvals, indicating minimal commercial development activity compared to Greater Sydney, where Wyoming has 82.0% less development activity per person.
+In FY-26, $2.2 million in commercial approvals have been registered, indicating minimal commercial development activity compared to Greater Sydney, where Wyoming has significantly less development activity (82.0% below regional average per person).
 This scarcity of new dwellings typically strengthens demand and prices for existing properties.
-Nationally, Wyoming's development activity is also below average, reflecting the area's maturity and possible planning constraints.
-Recent construction comprises 86.0% detached dwellings and 14.0% townhouses or apartments, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+Nationally, this reflects the area's maturity and possible planning constraints.
+Recent construction comprises 86.0% detached dwellings and 14.0% townhouses or apartments, preserving Wyoming's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
 With around 1752 people per dwelling approval, Wyoming reflects a highly mature market.

-Given stable or declining population forecasts, Wyoming may experience less housing pressure in the future, creating favourable conditions for buyers.
+Given stable or declining population forecasts, Wyoming may experience less housing pressure in the future, creating favorable conditions for buyers.

 Frequently Asked Questions - Development